 Court Referral of Eligible Defendants into Treatment

-A record that lists the criminal offences a person has been found guilty of and the penalty that they have received for the offences.
-A Section 10 dismissal is not usually recorded on your criminal record.
+A record that lists all the criminal offences a person has plead guilty to, or been found guilty of, and the penalty that they received for each offence.
+It also includes serious traffic offences such as:

 In civil cases a plaintiff makes a claim for money against a defendant.
 Sometimes the defendant believes that the plaintiff actually owes them money.
 In these cases the defendant can file a claim against the plaintiff.
 This is called a 'cross claim'.